Iljaaa/machete/README.md

 public function isVasValidated(): bool
 ```

-Return answer on question: is form was validated before?
+Return the answer on the question: has the form been validated before?

 ```php
 /**